CPSLint: A Domain-Specific Language Providing Data Validation and Sanitisation for Industrial Cyber-Physical Systems: Demonstrator description

 The column titles are self-explanatory.
 UART cells are not populated in every row.
-Useful UART messages are limited to start of processing, start and end of execution phases, core clock readings and board temperature readings, collected with the low frequency of per processed input instance.
+Useful UART messages are limited to start of processing, start and end of different activities (later interpreted as execution phases), core clock readings and board temperature readings, collected with the low frequency of per processed input instance.